About NILLA

 Cultivating a Community

-While virtual spaces cannot replace face-to-face meeting and visiting, the NILLA portal expands the Indigenous Language Revitalization (ILR) spirit of connecting, exchanging, and engaging—to the virtual realm.
-It is meant to provide space for connection between conference and language gathering opportunities, which come with time cost or expense of travel.
+Virtual spaces cannot replace face-to-face meetings and visiting.
+Rather, the NILLA portal expands the Language Revitalization spirit of connecting, sharing, and engaging—to the virtual realm.
+It is meant to provide space for connection between conferences and language gathering opportunities, which come with a time cost or travel expense.

 Supporting Indigenous Language Revitalization & Maintenance